Skip to main content

 • ArtsPay NJ is a long-term project to build pay equity in the arts in our state.

-• 2023 is the first year of the project and includes compensation surveys for nonprofit organizations and individuals
+• 2023 was the first year of the project and includes compensation surveys for nonprofit organizations and individuals

-• 2023 data will give us a snapshot of current compensation levels in our sector.
-This data will reveal areas where we need to address inequity and will set a baseline to measure progress in future years
+• 2023 data offers a snapshot of current compensation levels in our sector.
+This data reveals areas where we need to address inequity and will set a baseline to measure progress in future years

 • This project is coordinated by the arts service organizations of New Jersey: ArtPride NJ, Arts Ed NJ, Dance New Jersey, New Jersey Theatre Alliance, New Jersey Association of Museums, and South Jersey Cultural Alliance.
 Each of these organizations are committing funds to support the project.